-If you're anything like me, you like the idea of security lighting but don't love the look of flood lights all around your house.
+If you're anything like me, you like the idea of security lighting but don't love the look of installing under eave house lighting all around your home.

-Instead, I opted for flush mounted soffit lights under the eaves for a clean and unobtrusive installation as a source of security lighting.
+Instead, I opted for recessed soffit lights under the eaves for a clean and unobtrusive installation as a source of security lighting.

 And, as a bonus, the LED bulbs only use 5.5 Watts a piece.
 So, even if I leave them on all night (which I decided to do), they only use 0.044 kWh/day.
 At a cost of $0.12/kWh, that's a total yearly cost of $1.92.

 I think I can work that into the budget for a really upscale look and some added security!
 Since I already had the wire laying around, this was a $60 project for me based off of these lighting fixtures that I bought off of Amazon.

 In a study conducted at UNC Charlotte Department of Criminology surveying convicted criminals, lights were about 25% effective as a deterrent for burglars.
 That may not sound like much, but for a few dollars a year, I'll take it.